Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other autoimmune treatment.

 Doctors hope to save more lives from lung disease deaths very soon.

 COPD killed Leonard Nimoy 30 years after he stopped smoking.
-While he died in February 2015, the Steen solution treatment option was just coming under clinical trials, perhaps too late to help the beloved actor and artist.
-However, it is unkown whether he was on a lung transplant waiting list or considered that option.
+When he died in February 2015, the Steen solution treatment option was just coming under clinical trials, perhaps too late to help the beloved actor and artist.
+However, it is unknown whether he was on a lung transplant waiting list or considered that option.

 The Scientific Registry of Transplant Recipients for all organs is found online at www.srtr.org/